 National Inventors Day

-Date When Celebrated : This holiday is always on February 11
+When is National Inventors Day?
+This holiday is always celebrated on February 11

-National Inventors Day honors Thomas Edison and all inventors, recognizing the enormous impact inventions have on technology industry, and society worldwide.
-Just think about all the inventions, and the resulting new products, processes and procedures that you hve seen in your lifetime.
+National Inventors Day is today, a February 11 holiday.
+It honors Thomas Edison and all inventors, recognizing the enormous impact inventions have on technology, industry, and society worldwide.
+Just think about all the inventions and the resulting new products, processes, and procedures that you have seen in your lifetime.
 It readily gives us an appreciation for the inventors, that allowed these things to come into being.

 On National Inventors Day, spend a few minutes to appreciate inventors, whatever their field.
 If you are lucky enough to know one, let them know just how much you appreciate them.